loicnmichel/ophiuroid-paper/README.md

 # ophiuroid-paper
 Scripts associated to the Yunda-Guarin et al. paper on Arctic ophiuroids (in revision for Marine Ecology Progress Series).

-"Fig2.R" contains code for trophic position modelling and figure 2.
+"Fig2.R" contains code for trophic position modelling and associated figure 2.

+"Fig3.R" contains code for the isotopic biplot of figure 3.

+"Fig4.R" contains code for standard ellipse area computations and visual representation as boxplots (figure 4).

+"Fig5.R" contains code for standard ellipse bivariate representation (figure 5) and overlap computations.

 The data files are here for illustration only.
 The fully documented dataset can be found at [insert future link].